zachvalenta/jvns.ca/content/post/2016-12-04-container-networking.markdown

 going to take long enough already to just explain this one :)

-I'm also going to restrict myself to mostly talking about how to make this work on AWS.
+I'm also going to restrict myself to mostly talking about how to make this work on **AWS**.
 If you have your own physical datacenter there are more options.

 ### Our goal